TechieCrow/Multicraft_Configs/README.md

 For Forge servers:

-Installer configs - Update config AND jar.
+Installer configs - Update config & jar.

-Non-installer configs - Update config only.
+Non-installer configs - Update config ONLY.

 In the servers settings Look for JARs in Server base directory.